BU-Spark/ml-bpl-rag/rag_test.md

 ### Query: Who was Hitler?
 - **Response:** Sorry, I was unable to find any documents relevant to your query.
-- **Sources and Comments:** The sources contained information about World War II but did not specifically address Hitler.
-This indicates a missed opportunity to provide relevant documents from the BPL, which reportedly includes material about him.
+- **Sources and Comments:** The sources contained information about World War II but did not specifically address Hitler, even if the BPL includes material about him.

 ---